Transference & Counter-Transference Issues

 - Transference is helpful to discover client models of relationships.

-- Transference is helpful to teach more effective models for relating.
+- Transference is helpful to teach that more effective models for relating do exist.

 Quotations from Scripture on Counseling

 “A wise man will hear, and will increase learning; and a man of understanding shall attain unto wise counsels:” —Proverbs 1:5

 “Where no counsel is, the people fall: but in the multitude of counselors there is safety.” —Proverbs 11:14

 “The way of a fool is right in his own eyes: but he that hearkeneth unto counsel is wise.” —Proverbs 12:15

 “Deceit is in the heart of them that imagine evil: but to the counselors of peace is joy.” —Proverbs 12:20